-Case Labels are used in place of 'string constants' to define which case of a Message Handling Loop you want to send a message to.
+Case Labels are a unique feature of Workers that are used in place of 'string constants' to define which case of a Message Handling Loop you want to send a message to.
 They provide many advantages over string constants and can be easily created for any case by use of a Quickdrop shortcut.
-They can also be used to jump from 'enqueue' point to 'dequeue' point in your code while you are developing, helping to you easily track the flow of your messages around your block diagrams.
+They can also be used to jump from 'enqueue' point to 'dequeue' point in your code, helping to you easily track the flow of your messages around your block diagrams while you are developing.

 Efficient application development requires not only tools to help you create your applications, but also tools to help you find and fix bugs in your code.
 Workers™ by default implements universal application error reporting, meaning that any errors that occur in your code are automatically sent to the Debugger and/or are logged to file.
 These errors are timestamped and the location of where an error has occurred is recorded.
-It is up to you how you ultimately handle your errors, but you will be aware of them and through the interactive Debugger you can jump directly to where an error has occurred in any Message Handling Loop, and immediately start fixing the problem.
+It is up to you how you ultimately handle your errors, but you will be aware of them and through the Workers Debugger you can jump directly to where an error has occurred in any Message Handling Loop and immediately start fixing the problem.